DarianPiro/PING/.github/README.md

    ```bash
    cd client
    npm i

    cd ../server
    npm i
    ```

 3. Create .env files in both the client and server folders.
-In the .env files, copy the .env.sample and add your data.
+Copy each .env.sample and add your data.

 4. To start the front end run ````npm start```` in client folder